MatthewJones3/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :

+## Display grid

+- To help formatting on footer section.
+- Team project if ever possible in the future.
+- Design brief consistent on sizing and margins through the different sections.
+- Possibly a bit more in depth explanation of README files.